jonagray/xcode-playgrounds/README.md

     * The colon after a variable indicates that you’re about to tell it specifically “what type” of variable it’s going to be - I.E. a string, number, etc
 * Variables vs Constants
     * “var” is used for variables, and “let” is use for constants

+Dictionaries:

+* Swift's Basic Types
+    * A Dictionary's keys must be hashable - String, Int, Float, Double, and Bool are all hashable

 Loops: